ls

 List all files, including hidden files:

-Long format list (permissions, ownership, size, and modification date) of all files:
+List all files in [l]ong format (permissions, ownership, size, and modification date):

-Long format list with size displayed using human-readable units (KiB, MiB, GiB):
+List files in [l]ong format with size displayed using human-readable units (KiB, MiB, GiB):

 Only list directories: